The refugee challenge

 In the wake of the ongoing Syrian Civil War, Sweden has welcomed more refugees than any other European country in relation to its population – and it has taken its toll on parts of society.

-Ylva Johansson, Sweden’s Minister for Employment and coordinator of the government’s work with refugees, comments on the situation: ‘This unprecedented population increase has resulted in a lack of practical resources, from housing to schools to healthcare.
+Ylva Johansson, Sweden’s Minister for Employment and coordinator of the government’s work with refugees, commented on the situation at the beginning of 2016: ‘This unprecedented population increase has resulted in a lack of practical resources, from housing to schools to healthcare.
 And that’s why we can’t continue having such a large number of people coming here year after year – it’s stretching our system.’

 (Read the full interview on The Local Voices.)